 BCR Captive Insurance Co.
-Ltd.
+Ltd. ("BCR Captive")

-Until December 31, 2007, this subsidiary provided primary property, general liability, terminal operator's liability, automobile physical damage and excess automobile coverage to BCRC and its subsidiaries.
-Commencing in 2008, BCRC plans to procure its insurance from independent third party insurers.
-However, BCR Captive will continue as an active subsidiary while it continues to settle outstanding claims and recoveries.
+Until January 31, 2008, this subsidiary provided primary property, general liability, terminal operator's liability, automobile physical damage and excess automobile coverage to BCRC and its subsidiaries.
+Effective February 1, 2008, BCRC obtained its insurance from independent third party insurers.
+BCR Captive was wound up on November 30, 2008.
+Any outstanding claims and obligations of Captive were assumed by BCRC at windup.

-The Board of Directors for BCR Captive Insurance is comprised of the same directors appointed to the BCRC Board.
-Directors on boards of the other subsidiaries are comprised of members of BCRC's executive management group, and all are appointed by the BCRC board.
+Prior to wind-up, the Board of Directors for BCR Captive was comprised of the same directors appointed to the BCRC Board.
+Directors on boards of the other subsidiaries are comprised of members of BCRC's executive management group, and all are appointed by the BCRC Board.
 Although the subsidiary boards have the authority to direct and approve subsidiary business activities, it has been typical practice for any matters of strategic significance or those matters exceeding the limits of management's financial authority to be brought before the full BCRC Board of Directors for review and approval.